Isabelle Weidemann: 2022 Winter Olympics

-In January 2022, Weidemann was named to Canada's 2022 Olympic team She won Canada's first medal of the games, a bronze, in the 3000 metres event.
+In January 2022, Weidemann was named to Canada's 2022 Olympic team.
+She won Canada's first medal of the games, a bronze, in the 3000 metres event.
 This was the first medal for Canadian female speed skaters since the 2010 Winter Olympics when Kristina Groves won bronze in the same distance.
 After winning the medal she told Canadian media that "It's pretty surreal right now, I'm pretty emotional.
 But I'm very excited."
 Weidemann would later win the silver medal in the 5000 metres event.
 Weidemann also won the gold medal in the team pursuit event.
 Due to her successes at the games, Weidemann was named as the closing ceremony flagbearer.

+2026 Winter Olympics

+On February 17, 2026, Weidemann won gold in the women's team pursuit event at the 2026 Winter Olympics alongside teammates Ivanie Blondin and Valérie Maltais with a time of 2:55.80.

+Records

+As of February 2026, Weidemann has held the Canadian record at 5000 m since 18 October 2019, when she broke the record held by Cindy Klassen for more than 13 years (19 March 2006); Weideman further lowered the Canadian record on 14 October 2021, with a time of 6:46.81, at the Olympic Oval in Calgary, Alberta.